 The human body has 2 layers of fat.
 The layer just under the skin is known as subcutaneous fat, while the deeper layer inside the abdomen is called visceral fat.
 A certain amount of visceral fat is needed to cushion the internal organs against damage from injuries, accidents, and bumps – but too much of it settles around your middle and is called belly fat.1

-WHY IS SLEEP SO VERY IMPORTANT?
+Hormone Replacement Therapy WHY IS SLEEP SO VERY IMPORTANT?
 Are you getting a good night’s sleep?
 Getting enough sleep has an important role in your well-being and health throughout your life.
-Quality sleep can help protect your physical health, mental health, and quality of life.1 If you are always irritable, cranky, cannot concentrate well, and lack energy when you…
+Quality sleep can help protect your physical health, mental health, and quality of life.1 If you are always irritable, cranky, cannot concentrate well, and lack…